The first set of photos presented here are of scenes in the 39+ square feet of scenery that I prepared for judging for the NMRA

 Achievment Program Scenery certificate.
 Some of the photos were taken during the scenery development process.

-(my NMRA AP Scenery certificate area) and the completed Secion 3 (see photos below)
+(my NMRA AP Scenery certificate area)

 back from the edge of the fascia.
 Which means that some of the details shown in the photos below are not as viewable from the floor of the